guedesopaulo/mlflow_server/README.md

 The MLflow server will be available at `http://localhost:5000` or `http://<your-ip>:5000` from other machines on your network.

+## Example: MNIST MLflow Training

+See [example/README.md](example/README.md) for instructions on running the MNIST MLflow example script.

 ## Configuration

 The server is configured through environment variables in `docker-compose.yml`: